SaintNick1214/Project-Cortex/README.md

                      ▼
 ┌─────────────────────────────────────────────────────┐
 │            Your Convex Instance                      │
-│  (You manage, you pay Convex directly)              │ └─────────────────────────────────────────────────────┘
+│  • Convex Cloud (managed)                           │
+│  • Self-hosted (local or your infrastructure)       │
+└─────────────────────────────────────────────────────┘
 ```

 Perfect for getting started, prototyping, and self-managed deployments.

+> **Works with any Convex deployment** - Convex Cloud, localhost, or your own infrastructure

 ### Cloud Mode (Managed Service)